softchris/azure-book/deployment/deploy-a-container.md

 ## Deploy the application

 Now that we have our image in the repository, we can tell the repository to create a a container from our image and thereby deploy our application.

+To run our deploy command we first need a little info, namely the following:

+- login server, we can run the following command for that one

+> az acr show --name <acrName> --query loginServer

+- username and password, for that we run this command:

+> az acr credential show --name <acrName> --query "passwords[0].value"

+This will return the password

+`chriscontainerregistry.azurecr.io`
+`sEbe1Ra2SQ+AumPyeKtMNFThlIE4n1R8`

+Ok, now we come to the deploy command, that might look a little bit intimidating:

+`
+az container create -g chrisresourceGroup --name chris-app --image chriscontainerregistry.azurecr.io/aci-tutorial-app:v1 --registry-username <acrName> --registry-password password
+`

+There are a ton of ways to create a container, if you are interested in other ways, have a look at this link [az container create](https://docs.microsoft.com/en-us/cli/azure/container?view=azure-cli-latest#az-container-create)

+After a very long JSON response back, look for `provisioningState: Succeded`, if you have that you are good.